-There are many special places to visit in Bali, Indonesia’s beautiful and spiritual island that Vogue recommends as one of the top five places to travel this spring.
-The good news is, you don’t need a big budget to enjoy a beautiful Bali road trip itinerary.
+There are many special places to visit in Bali, Indonesia’s beautiful and spiritual island.
+Vogue calls it ‘one one of the world’s most iconic islands to visit in Asia.’
+The good news is, you don’t need a designer budget to enjoy a beautiful Bali road trip.
 Read on for a backpacking Bali route that will make you fall in love with the island.

 This post may contain affiliate links.
 If you make a purchase, I receive a commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.